stefanradouane/videoplayerJS/README.md

 </video>
 ```

-2. This vidplayeran be configured by adding a dataset attribute of `settings` to this vividplayer
+2. This vidplayeran be configured by adding a dataset attribute of `settings` to this vidplayer

 ```HTML
 <video class="vidplayer" data-settings="{}">
 ```

-<em>Well done, you have created a default vidplayer<em>
+<em>Well done, you have created a default vidplayer</em>

 3. Adding a theme to the vidplayer